 1.3.
 Homogeneous categories and homological stability.
 In this subsection, we review the basic definitions and results of homogeneous categories and refer the reader to [RWW17] for more details.
-Note that we adopt the convention from [RWW17] of identifying objects of a category with their identity morphisms.

 Definition 1.5 ([RWW17, Definition 1.3]).
-A monoidal category $(\mathcal{C}, \oplus, 0)$ is called homogeneous if 0 is initial in \mathcal{C} and if the following two properties hold.
+A monoidal category $(C, \oplus, 0)$ is called homogeneous if 0 is initial in C and if the following two properties hold.